noir-lang/noir/docs/docs/protocol-specs/gas-and-fees/specifying-gas-fee-info.md

 A transaction cannot be executed if the `maxFeesPerGas` is less than the `feePerGas` for any dimension.

 The `feePerGas` is presently held constant at `1` for both dimensions, but may be updated in future protocol versions.

+`totalFees` is the total fees collected in the block in FPA.

+`coinbase` is the L1 address that receives the fees.

 ## Transaction Fee